iuriguilherme/dip/README.md

-# n8n9n10n
+# Dead Internet Playground

 My turn to embrace Vibe Coding

 ## Overview

-This project implements an n8n workflow that receives updates from three Telegram bots, stores them in PostgreSQL, and uses three LLM-powered agents with distinct personalities to generate and send replies.
-The agents maintain conversation memory that influences their behavior over time.
+This project implements a modular n8n workflow system called **celiio** that receives updates from three Telegram bots, stores them in PostgreSQL, and uses three LLM-powered agents with distinct personalities to generate and send replies.
+The system processes messages through a coordinated pipeline of sub-workflows.

+The current flow features three agents - **Ceres**, **Iodes**, and **Lithos** - each with their own dedicated workflows and personality traits.

 ## Features

 - **Three Telegram Bots**: Receives updates from three separate Telegram bots using long polling
 - **PostgreSQL Storage**: Stores all incoming updates and outgoing responses
 - **Three AI Agents with Distinct Personalities**:
-  - **Agent Alpha**: Professional and analytical
-  - **Agent Beta**: Friendly and empathetic
-  - **Agent Gamma**: Creative and imaginative
-- **Conversation Memory**: Agents remember recent interactions for 1 hour
+  - **Ceres** 🌾: Agricultural and growth-focused, nurturing responses
+  - **Iodes** 💜: Violet/purple themed, mystical and intuitive responses
+  - **Lithos** 🗿: Stone-themed, solid and grounded responses
+- **Conversation Memory**: Agents discriminate messages sent from each user in each group, keeping a specific number of messages in memory
 - **Automatic Reply**: Each agent replies to messages in its assigned chats
-- **LLM Integration**: Uses OpenAI API (or compatible endpoints) for response generation
+- **Local LLM via Ollama**: Runs models locally in Docker (CPU or GPU).

 ## Documentation